U.S. bans Samsung Galaxy Note 7 smartphones from air travel

 The order from the U.S. Transportation Department and other agencies bars owners from carrying on the devices or stowing them in checked baggage during flights.

-"We recognize that banning these phones from airlines will inconvenience some passengers, but the safety of all those aboard an aircraft must take priority," said Transportation Secretary Anthony Foxx.
+"We recognise that banning these phones from airlines will inconvenience some passengers, but the safety of all those aboard an aircraft must take priority," said Transportation Secretary Anthony Foxx.

 "We are taking this additional step because even one fire incident inflight poses a high risk of severe personal injury and puts many lives at risk."